What would a Labour government mean for the UK? Join our event

 The host, our chief political commentator John Rentoul, will be asking a panel of experts just what Labour and Keir Starmer need to do to win swing voters in an upcoming election campaign.

-He will be joined by Professor Paula Surridge, senior lecturer at the University of Bristol’s School of Sociology, Politics and International Studies, Dr Chris Butler, from the school of Political Science at the University of Antwerp and associate editor of The Independent, Sean O’Grady.
+He will be joined by Paula Surridge, professor of political sociology at the University of Bristol, Dr Chris Butler, from the school of Political Science at the University of Antwerp and associate editor of The Independent, Sean O’Grady.

 Our readers will be familiar with O’Grady, who writes political columns and has enjoyed a varied career in parliament, the City and at the BBC before joining The Independent in 1998.